Top 3 tips to write plagiarism free content (2023 Update)

 Too busy to read our blog posts?
 You can listen to them instead:

-A moment of tiredness can be enough to distract you from not citing sources or forgetting to rephrase one idea.
+A moment of tiredness can be enough to distract even a professional writer from not citing sources or forgetting to rephrase one idea.
 Such a small incident can have adverse effects on your overall online reputation and your website’s rank.
 In this context, what can we do to come up with original content?
 Let’s take a closer look!

 What is plagiarism in copywriting?